vain/pdfPres/README.md

 Configuration
 -------------

-pdfPres writes all of its configuration variables to `~/.config/pdfPres/config.xml` on exit.
+pdfpres writes all of its configuration variables to `~/.config/pdfpres/config.xml` on exit.
 This file will look like this:

 	<?xml version="1.0" encoding="UTF-8"?>
 	<config>